jondubois/iogrid/README.md

 - The front end needs some sort of motion smoothing since we don't want to set the WORLD_UPDATE_INTERVAL too high (for bandwidth reasons) and so the animation should be smoothed out on the front end.
 - We need to make a custom SocketCluster codec specifically for this game engine to compress all outgoing messages to be as small as possible.
 Right now it's just using a general-purpose binary compression codec for SC - We should add another codec layer on top of this.
-- Players can currently move and interact with one another even if they are sitting in different cells of our game grid but this may need further improvement.
-If you pay close attention, you may occasionally notice a bit of choppiness when one player pushes another player across a cell boundary.
-The logic to allow states to seamlessly transition across cells is quite complex and can always be improved more (and be made more efficient).